AhmadHerzallah/discord-clone/README.md

 # discord-clone

-## A discord clone using MERN stack
+## A discord clone using MERNQ stack

 ---

 ## How to set up and use

 1. Clone the repository and run either `yarn install` or `npm install`